 From the introduction of the sewing machine in the 1800s to the surprise of wearable lights in fashion in the 1900s to AR-powered retail experiences in the modern day, the fashion industry has gone through tremendous but innovative transformations.

 Today, the future of fashion is exciting.
-Fashion will become a $3 trillion sector by the end of this decade, thanks to the growing popularity of livestream fashion.
+Fashion will become a $3 trillion sector by the end of this decade, thanks to the growing popularity of livestream shopping for fashion.
 But, before we talk about livestream fashion, let’s get some insight into the future of the fashion world.

 Fashion Industry In The Coming Years